View images and read about life in our program from our residents' perspectives.

 The second year of training is hallmarked by two months of overnight call at Ben Taub, as well as periodic weekend day shifts.
 During these call shifts, residents become proficient in reading inpatient and Emergency Department Neuro CTs (including acute stroke care and level 1 trauma cases), as well as plain films.
 As the year progresses, second year residents expand their responsibilities and read inpatient and Emergency Department Body CT/MRI studies.
 Residents also rotate for one month at MD Anderson Cancer Center, where we are taught by world-renowned faculty.
 This rotation also includes a week of independent overnight call where we sharpen our Body CT skills.

 Another hallmark of second year is our Interventional Radiology experience.
 We spend three consecutive months in the Interventional Radiology Department honing ultrasound and CT-guided procedure skills, including tissue biopsies and drain placements.
-During the third month, we expand our skills in the fluoroscopy suite with focused Neuro IR procedures and assist with Body procedures as needed.
+During the third month, we expand our skills in the fluoroscopy suite with focused Neuro IR procedures and assist with body and vascular procedures.
+Significant autonomy for residents in the IR suite builds rapid confidence in patient work up and procedural skill.

 Although challenging and fast-paced, our IR rotations are very rewarding and fun, as we spend a lot of time with co-residents, IR faculty, nurses, and technologists.
 By the end of second year, residents make significant progress in their radiology training and are more confident in their diagnostic and procedural skills.
 Seasoned second-year residents are ready to tackle board studying and take on leadership roles as senior radiology residents.